flavio-santino/docker-oci-terraform/README.md

 5. Now you are ready to pull the docker image with this command:

    `docker pull flaviosantino/docker-oci-terraform`
-6. Now you can access your docker image along with your terraform examoles by executing:
+6. Now you can access your docker image along with your terraform examples by executing:

    `docker run --interactive --tty --rm --volume "$PWD":/data flaviosantino/docker-oci-terraform "$@"`